djkaty/Il2CppInspector/README.md

   -s, --sort                  (Default: index) Sort order of type definitions in C# output ('index' = by type definition index, 'name' = by type name).
 No effect when using file-per-class layout
   -f, --flatten               Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
 Only used when layout is per-namespace or per-class
   -n, --suppress-metadata     Diff tidying: suppress method pointers, field offsets and type indices from C# output.
 Useful for comparing two versions of a binary for changes with a diff tool
   -k, --must-compile          Compilation tidying: try really hard to make code that compiles.
 Suppress generation of code for items with CompilerGenerated attribute.
 Comment out attributes without parameterless constructors or all-optional constructor arguments.
 Don't emit add/remove/raise on events.
 Specify AttributeTargets.All on classes with AttributeUsage attribute.
+Force auto-properties to have get accessors.
 ```

 Defaults if not specified: